Rocketloop/assignment-frontend-swapi/README.md

 # Coding Assignment
-In this assignment, you will be building a small Angular application that displays a filterable list of characters from the movie franchise Star Wars.
+In this assignment, you will be building a small front-end application that displays a filterable list of characters from the movie franchise Star Wars.
 You will be querying data from an open API called [SWAPI (Star Wars API)](https://swapi.dev/) that should give you access to all data that is needed to complete the assignment.
 If you are not familiar with Star Wars, don't worry, prior knowledge of the movies is not required to complete the assignment.

 ## App Overview
 The app will consist of a main view that will display the list of characters and a filter section, where the user can filter the characters by certain criteria.
 Clicking on one of the characters from the list will open a detail view of this character.
 When the user changes the filter settings in the filter section, the list of characters should instantly adapt to only show characters that match the chosen filter settings.